BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 computational support (*i.e.*, advises on programming, computational resources, micro econometrics, and econometrics of panel data for research undertaken with the selected microdata).

+# Project Archival Policy

+Projects that remain inactive for more than two (2) years will be archived.
+Archived projects will no longer be available and can be reactivated upon request.

 # Appendix